wuxinmiao5/PlasmidCommunity/README.md

 The software is based on the methodology described in our paper, with minor modifications to enhance user-friendliness.
 For detailed information, please refer to the documentation.

-## Prerequisites

-Before using PlasmidCommunity, ensure that you have the following prerequisites installed and configured:

-- **Linux Environment**: The software is designed to run on a Linux-based operating system.
-Familiarity with the Linux command line is required.
-- **R Programming Language**: Basic knowledge of R is necessary for certain parts of the analysis.
-- **FastANI**: Ensure that FastANI is installed and properly configured, as it is used for sequence similarity analysis.
-- **Plasmid Sequences**: Prepare the plasmid sequences in FASTA format and place them in the appropriate directory (`./plasmids`).

 ## Usage